10 highest and lowest places for penalty points

 |111||North West London (NW)||6.6%|

 Glasgow tops the list, with a whopping one in seven drivers holding points.
-Suburban parts of Glasgow - the Motherwell and Kilmarnock postcode areas - follow close behind.
+Other locations in the west of Scotland - the Motherwell and Kilmarnock postcode areas - follow close behind.

 Lerwick, the postal town for Shetland, comes out with the lowest proportion of drivers with points, with the Outer Hebrides close behind.
 Parts of London also appear to have fewer drivers with penalty points as a proportion of the total.